slsa-framework/slsa/use_cases.md

 3. Requesting publishers to confirm what SLSA level their builder and source control system meet.
     -   In the future there may be an accredidation body that confirm this _for_ the publishers.
 4. Determining what policy to apply to published images.
-    -   They could create this policy on first use based on the data provided in the in-toto Provenance.
+    -   They could create this policy on first use based on the data provided in the in-toto SLSA Provenance.
         Any significant deviations (e.g. builder changed, source repo changed) would cause a push failure.
 OR
     -   The Package Repository could have publishers configure their specific policy as a part of their